Valuation for Electrical Contractors with $5M+ Revenue (2026 Data)

 90–150 days from LOI to close for a well-prepared business.
 Add 3–9 months for preparation.
 Total end-to-end is usually 6–15 months.

-2026 electrical multiples range from 3.5x for new-construction-heavy operators to 11x for specialty platforms (data center, EV, solar).
+2026 electrical multiples range from approximately 3.2x for new-construction-heavy operators to 8x for general commercial operators per Peak Business Valuation and Clearly Acquired 2026 data, with data-center, EV, and solar specialty platforms reaching 9x+ when workforce credentials and backlog support it.
 Most general commercial operators in the $500K–$5M EBITDA range trade between 5x and 7.5x.

 Is data center electrical work really valued higher?